- Policy & Research

 Kansas Health Institute

 212 SW Eighth Avenue, Suite 300

 or email to email@example.com

-All applications must be received no later than 5 p.m. on February 15, 2013.
-Successful applicants will be notified by March 1, 2013.
-Depending on placement, project timelines and the interns' availability, internships are expected to start in June 2013.
+Preference will be given to applications received by January 24, 2014.
+Successful applicants will be notified beginning February 1, 2014.
+Depending on placement, project timelines and the interns' availability, internships are expected to start in June 2014.
 A mutually agreed upon start date and end date will be developed with input from the selected interns.